pgvector/pgvector/README.md

 # or
 SET ivfflat.iterative_scan = relaxed_order;
 ```

-Note: IVFFlat only supports relaxed ordering for iterative scans

 With relaxed ordering, you can use a [materialized CTE](https://www.postgresql.org/docs/current/queries-with.html#QUERIES-WITH-CTE-MATERIALIZATION) to get strict ordering